National Gas condense pipeline routing timeline by 93%, with Optioneer™

 1 day

-To arrive at preferred corridors
+To arrive at preferred corridors.

-Reduction on traceable costs compared to traditional methods
+Reduction on traceable costs vs traditional methods.

 93%

-Reduction on time compared to traditional methods
+Reduction on time vs traditional methods.

 National Gas own and operate the UK's national gas transmission network.
 They are exploring the development of a UK hydrogen ‘backbone’, described as Project Union, which aims to join together industrial clusters around the country, potentially creating a 2000 km hydrogen network.